Consumers of Healthcare Are Responsible For Their Own Well-being and Systemic Success

 What if I can’t afford preventive care?

 Many governments and organizations offer free or subsidized preventive services.
-To give you an idea, the U.S. Affordable Care Act mandates coverage for preventive screenings without copays.
+As an example, the U.S. Affordable Care Act mandates coverage for preventive screenings without copays.
 Consumers should explore community health centers, insurance benefits, and public health programs to access affordable care.

 How do I handle conflicting medical advice?